In Writing

 In Writing is a 1961 Australian television play by an Australian writer living in London, Raymond Bowers, and directed by Kevin Shine.

 It was first presented on the BBC in London in 1956 and was also presented on stage and radio.

 Australian TV drama was relatively rare at the time.
+It was one of several thrillers filmed in the early days of Australian television.

 Plot

 According to the Sydney Morning Herald it was "the story of an unusual murder in London involving a husband and wife, investigated in an unorthodox manner by Detective-Inspector Hurst."
 James Peebles has befriended John Clostin's wife and Clostin is unhappy with that.